LefClem/chatop/README.md

 ## Installation

-Clone the repository
+#Clone the repository
 git clone https://github.com/LefClem/chatop.git

-Go inside folder:

-cd chatop

-Creation of the database
+#Creation of the database
 CREATE DATABASE chatop;

 Update the file application.properties with the connexion information of the database.

+#Go inside folder:
+cd chatop

-Creation of the tables
+#Creation of the tables
-When you will launch the project, Spring will automatically execute the sql script !
+When you will launch the project, Spring will automatically execute the sql script and create the tables.

-Launch the back-end
+##Launch the back-end
-Run the WebappApplication file or use teh command mvn spring-boot:run
+Run the WebappApplication file or use the command mvn spring-boot:run

-Launch the front-end
+##Launch the front-end

-Install dependencies:
+#Install dependencies:
 npm install

-Launch Front-end:
+#Start the application:
 npm run start

 ## Documentation